shaistatasawer/research/README.md

 DRY

 Another one is DRY, don’t repeet yourself.
+I used functions to write onece and use multiple times.
 I use to write same lines again and again in many places.
 Then when I need to change one thing, I forget to change it everywhere and my program stop working.
 Now I make fuctions and just call them.
 It save time and make my code shorter.
 Also when I need to fix something, I only fix one place, not ten times.
 This princple make my code much more easy to handle.

 Single Responsibility

 I also try to follow single responsiblity princple.
 That mean one part of code should do only one job.
+For example, a class does only one job as i did in second assessment.
 Before I make one big fuction that do everything — take input, do math, print result, all in one.
 But now I split it.
 One fuction take input, one fuction do the math, one fuction show output.
 It is more clean and if one part break, I know where to look.
 It help me to find errors more fast and not get confuse.

 Yagni